TerriaJS/terriajs-server/README.md

 * `/convert`: an ogr2ogr server-side conversion service.
 * `/proxyabledomains`: return a JSON of domains the server is willing to proxy for
 * `/ping`: returns 200 OK.
-* `/share/resolve/X-Y`: uses prefix X to resolve key Y against some configured JSON storage provider (Gist and Google URL Shortener implemented)
+* `/share/X-Y` (GET): uses prefix X to resolve key Y against some configured JSON storage provider (Gist and Google URL Shortener implemented)
-* `/share/new/`: stores a piece of JSON with a configured storage provider (Gist implemented)
+* `/share` (POST): stores a piece of JSON with a configured storage provider (Gist implemented)
 * All other requests are served from the `wwwroot` directory you provide on the command line, which defaults to `./wwwroot`
 * If files `[wwwroot]/404.html` and/or `[wwwroot]/500.html` exist, they will be served for those HTTP error codes.
 * Supports very simple authentication via a single username/password included in requests using HTTP basic authentication.